Royce enjoys watching movies of all genres and is an aspiring writer and film director. He is wondering who will accept his screenplays.

 The biggest fear I had going into the film was definitely Will Smith.
 It wasn't just because he was blue in the trailer, but because he had huge shoes that were practically impossible to fill.
 With that being said, Will Smith's performance as the genie was the best part of the film.
 It was charismatic, fun, and full of life.
 I just couldn't hate it.
 He did an amazing job.

 Mena Massound and Naomi Scott were also pretty good, and they shared good chemistry.
-Naomi Scott definitely had the best voice, but overall I really enjoyed both of them.
+Naomi Scott definitely had the better voice, but overall I really enjoyed both of them.

 Marwan Kenzari as Jafar was really the only problem I had acting wise.
 It wasn't a bad performance, but his character was so stale, lifeless, and one-dimensional.
 It was a shame because I really liked the character in the original, but here he just didn't work.
 It seemed like everyone except him was having fun.